abubakkariiui/echo-notes/README.md

 - Node.js 18+
 - An OpenAI API key with Whisper + GPT access
 - A Supabase project (free tier works)
+- A Clerk account with a web application (for publishable & secret keys)

 ## Local Setup
 1. **Install dependencies**